leo/args/README.md

 # args

-There are many packages out there that are trying to make building command line interfaces a breeze.
-However, many of them are still based on old best practises and the rest doesn't even provide a real API for easily setting up commands and options.
-Instead of that, the majority only parses the arguments and does nothing else.
+This package makes creating command line interfaces a breeze.

+While there might be many alternatives out there, all ones I used are still based on old best practises (when it comes to sub commands or auto-generated usage information, for example).

-But beware: We're not trying to reinvent the wheel here.
-Because of that, we've decided to take advantage of [minimist](https://www.npmjs.com/package/minimist) for all of the actual parsing.
-Thanks to this decision, args' base only contains a [few hundred lines](src/index.js) of code.
+But since I'm not trying to reinvent the wheel here, I've decided to take advantage of [minimist](https://www.npmjs.com/package/minimist) for all of the actual parsing.
+Thanks to this decision, args' core only contains a [few hundred lines](src/index.js) of code.

 ## Usage